Doctors question effectiveness of shoulder labrum surgery

-The shoulder’s broad range of motion leaves it susceptible to a broad range of injury injury.
+The shoulder’s broad range of motion leaves it susceptible to a broad range of injury.
 As with all joints, there are various stabilizing structures and one of the most important soft tissue stabilizing structures of the shoulder is the glenoid labrum.
-Injury to the glenoid labrum results in instability, dislocation and pain.
+Because of this, athletes who depend on powerful shoulders and an excellent range of motion are particularly susceptible to injuries of the glenoid labrum, especially those with hypermobile shoulders.

 Glenoid Shoulder labral tear tests and diagnosis

 The glenoid is that area of the shoulder where the top of the upper arm bone (humeral head) fits into the shallow socket in the shoulder blade – that socket is the glenoid.
 As the upper arm bone head is usually much larger than the socket, soft tissue – the labrum surrounds the socket to help the head of the upper arm bone fit better.
 Just as important, especially to doctors who specialize in non-surgical joint stability the glenoid labrum acts as an attachment site for several ligaments.

 Shoulder labral tears can be caused from a traumatic injury, such as a dislocation, fall onto an outstretched hand, or blunt force to the joint.
 If you suffer an injury with enough force to tear the labrum, it is highly likely that you will also tear or strain other tissues around the shoulder as well (i.e. ligaments or tendons that surround the joint).
 This is especially true of the biceps tendon that attaches directly to the labrum.
 Labral tears can also develop over time from repetitive motions, such as in throwing athletes or manual laborers.

 In our office the diagnosis of glenoid labral tears begins with history and physical examination and not a rush for diagnostic imaging.
 Why do we sometimes give MRI or CT scans little credence?
 It is not our own philosophy, it has been documented in the research.